 Adam, a public typist, explained that his creative process stems from human interactions and years of people-watching.
 He finds talking to people and hearing their stories inspiring.

-As a child Adam shared a bunk bed with his sister.
-As he lay in the upper bunk, he would create stories of worlds for them to travel through, until his sister felt calm enough to sleep.
+As a child, Adam shared a bunk bed with his sister.
+As he lay in the upper bunk, he would create stories of worlds far away for them to travel through, until his sister felt calm enough to sleep.

-“I was always writing things down, creating stories out of what I did with the dog when I was a child, or where we went together,” said Adam.
-“It helped me understand the world around me and my imagination was always creating stuff or making things up in my head.
+“I was always writing things down, creating stories out of what I did with the dog when I was a child, or where we went together,” says Adam.
+“It helped me understand the world around me, and my imagination was always creating stuff or making things up in my head.
 It helped me make sense of the world.”

 Late last summer, while searching for a copy of Candide by Voltaire as a gift for his partner, Sophie, a walk-through Cardiff led him to a secondhand bookshop in the market.
 Holding a book about optimism, he wondered if there was space for him to write stories for others.
 When he called the market manager, she laughed in recognition, recalling a past encounter.
 With that unexpected exchange, his vision of crafting typewritten stories for strangers during the winter found its home in Cardiff Market.

-“The hope is that this place gives people a bit of entertainment, and an opportunity for them to follow their curiosity and sit down ‘outside the world’ for a bit,” said Adam.
+He travels around the world with just two suitcases and his typewriter.
+He wants to tell stories of the people around him to those who are curious.
+“The hope is that this place gives people a bit of entertainment, and an opportunity for them to follow their curiosity and sit down ‘outside the world’ for a bit,” says Adam.

 “I don’t know what people want from the stories.
-For every person it is different.
-But one thing I keep coming back to is people want to see something wonderful, or they want to experience something a little bit different or something unexpected.
-So that’s why a lot of the stories, or in my soul, I try to keep this light and whimsical, this sense of awe, interaction with what exists in a way that isn’t exploitative or violent or demanding,” said Adam.
+For every person, it is different.
+But one thing I keep coming back to is that people want to see something wonderful, or they want to experience something a little bit different or something unexpected.
+So that’s why a lot of the stories, or in my soul, I try to keep this light and whimsy, this sense of awe, interaction with what exists in a way that isn’t exploitative or violent or demanding,” says Adam.

 In a fast-changing world, storytelling remains essential, offering identity, belonging, and meaning.
 It preserves traditions while helping us navigate the new, bridging differences and deepening connections.
 Whether through books, films, or everyday conversations, stories shape our shared experience, proving that even amid uncertainty, our need for them endures.